ttxdev/.github/profile/README.md

-The first decentralized, one-location, trading platform for your stock and cryptocurrency needs.
+The first decentralize (we don't know where the AWS server is), trading platform for your stock and cryptocurrency needs.
 Start trading today, with our on-the edge, multi level features:
 [Insert feature list here]